sfu-bigdata/bd-glossary/Glossary.md

 Specific attributes or table columns in a [relational](#database-model) data [table](#tabular-data) that uniquely identify a data point or row.
 Most commonly, a single attribute: a unique ID. [^65] [#query](#query) [#lesson-12](#lesson-12)

+### Process analysis

+Process analysis is a methodical review of all the steps and procedures involved in carrying out a specific activity. [#EmergeTech](#EmergeTech)

 ### Query (Data) <a id="query" />

 Request for data from one or more [tables](#tabular).
 [SQL](#sql) is commonly used to express a query, but also plain text search is a type of query. [#lesson-07](#lesson-07) [#lesson-10](#lesson-10) [#lesson-11](#lesson-11)

+### Real-time analytics

+Real-time analytics is a method that analyses data using logic and mathematics to produce quick insights for improved decision-making. [#EmergeTech](#EmergeTech)

 ### Regression